Century City Dog Bite Attorney

 Many dog bite claims go through a homeowner or renter insurance policy.
 Your friend or family member may not have to pay damages out of pocket.
 We can investigate if there are policies, if dog bites are included and whether there are exclusions.
 Our lawyers can review your case and your options if a friend or family member is involved.

-What is compensation for a dog bite in Century City?
+What Is Available Compensation for a Dog Bite in Century City?

 Compensation for a dog bite goes beyond medical bills.
 A dog bite is a type of personal injury.
 You may claim the types of damages that are available for an injury victim, including: